weaveworks/gitopssets-controller/contrib/pipelines/README.md

-The `singleElement: true` value pull all of the generators in the matrix element into a single context
+The `singleElement: true` value pulls all of the generators in the matrix element into a single context

 The GitOpsSet create a kustomization and patches in each cluster